mbk-naboore/youtube_downloader_version2/README.md

-  # I am working on this project daily , more functionalities will be added soon (in the next few days), the comments will be added with a perfect explanation...
+  ### I am working on this project daily , more functionalities will be added soon (in the next few days), the comments will be added with a perfect explanation...
+  ### I will try to make a commands rather than some choices ... it will give the full functionality to the user...

   @mbk-naboore